Constitution Day

 Any educational institution that receives federal funding is required to hold an educational program about the U.S. Constitution for its students.

-This event was sponsored by the Center for Civic Engagement, the Leadership Education and Development Unit of the Dean of Students Office, and Milner Library.
+This event was sponsored by the Center for Civic Engagement, and the Leadership Education and Development Unit of the Dean of Students Office.

 National Constitution Day Conversations